 In identifying nominees, the Nominating Committee does not have a formal policy regarding the consideration of gender, race, sexual preference, religion and other traits typically associated with the term "diversity."
-As described in "Nomination Process" above, the Nominating Committee considers it important that the Board be composed of directors with a diverse range of experience, areas of expertise and skills, but has not adopted any formal policy regarding diversity with respect to director nominees.
+As described in "Nomination Process" above; however, the Nominating Committee considers it important that the Board be composed of directors with a diverse range of experience, areas of expertise and skills.